Gaming: Kuwait’s Next Frontier for Economic Diversification

 More importantly, Kuwait needs to consider setting up a regulatory framework to oversee legal gambling.
 Citizens are already participating in the activity, and the government is losing out by refusing to reroute this potential tax revenue to its national coffers.

 Gaming is a pragmatic and low-risk route for diversifying economic revenues.
-Kuwait must capitalise on the opportunities it offers.
+Kuwait must capitalize on the opportunities it offers.

 Related Articles: